-5.16 The benefits which have been valued are summarised in Appendix A. Members of the Defined Benefit plan on 25 May 1988 have certain guarantees or options in relation to benefits provided under the 1958 Act.
-As per the 30 June 2017 triennial actuarial investigation, we have assumed that 60% of eligible retirees, who joined the Defined Benefit plan prior to 25 May 1988, elect to take the pension option and 40% of eligible deferred beneficiaries elect to take the pension option.
+5.17 The benefits which have been valued are summarised in Appendix A. Members of the Defined Benefit plan on 25 May 1988 have certain guarantees or options in relation to benefits provided under the 1958 Act.
+As per the 30 June 2020 triennial actuarial investigation, we have assumed that 60% of eligible retirees, who joined the Defined Benefit plan prior to 25 May 1988, elect to take the pension option and 45% of eligible deferred beneficiaries elect to take the pension option.
+It has also been assumed that 80% of those who resign will take the deferred benefit option.
 We have made no allowance for any other guarantees and options these members may be entitled to, as we continue to believe they are not likely to have a material impact on the results of this investigation.